How to choose a Malta Citizenship Agent

 Choosing the right Malta Citizenship Agent

-The spectrum of over a 190 Malta citizenship agents on the IIP list ranges from the larger law and accounting firms of the island, to sole-practitioners and the IIP's marketing concessionaire.
+The spectrum of over 190 Malta citizenship agents on the Maltese citizenship agents list ranges from the larger law and accounting firms of the island, to sole practitioners and the IIP's marketing concessionaire.

-Accounting Firms range from large accounting firms to sole practitioners.
-A representative of a major accounting firm, who preferred to remain unnamed, told us that many accounting firms have joined the IIP band wagon without a real commitment to this main personal client offering given their focus on corporate clients, where they make the larger chunk of their annual revenue from audit and advisory fees.
+Accounting firms range from large accounting firms to sole practitioners.
+A representative of a major accounting firm, who preferred to remain unnamed, told us that many accounting firms have joined the Maltese citizenship bandwagon without a real commitment to this mainly personal client offering, given their focus on corporate clients, where they make the largest chunk of their annual revenue from audit and advisory fees.

-Sole Practitioners have tended to appear and disappear from the list of licensed IIP agents, often due to lack of traction and inactivity.
-We spoke to senior lawyer Dr Priscilla Mifsud Parker, a big player in this market, who explains that clients appreciate the personal attention they get from her as a personal citizenship agent but they also benefit from full tax and legal advice thanks to her partnership in the Chetcuti Cauchi law firm on investments and businesses they set up during or after their citizenship process.
+Sole practitioners have tended to appear and disappear from the list of licenced IIP agents, often due to lack of traction and inactivity.
+We spoke to senior lawyer Dr Priscilla Mifsud Parker, a big player in this market and respected for her role as STEP Chair for several years, who explains that clients appreciate the personal attention they get from her as a personal citizenship agent, but they also benefit from full tax and legal advice offered by her law firm Chetcuti Cauchi on investments and businesses they set up during or after their citizenship process.
 The IIP Marketing Concessionaire's functions are described in a separate article.

 Track Records of Malta Citizenship Agents